sdarlington/sdarlington.github.io/content/posts/2012-05-05-blocks-both-technical-and-mental.md

 Unfortunately the enthusiasm to “protect the children” and “protect the copyright holders” seems to have pushed aside much of the debate of whether we should be doing this at all or whether it’s practical.

 Whether we should be doing it or not is political.
-I have my opinions ((I’m basically anti-censorship and in favour of personal responsibility.
-There are already laws covering the distribution obscene materials, why should there be restrictions on legal materials?)) but what I want to concentrate on here is whether or not blocking such content is actually possible.
+I have my opinions[^1] but what I want to concentrate on here is whether or not blocking such content is actually possible.

 There are a number of different ways of vetting content.
 They’re not necessarily mutually exclusive, but they’re all deeply flawed.